KopfLab/kopflab.github.io/_posts/2016-12-18-research-assistant.md

 We regularly combine aspects of aerobic and anaerobic laboratory culture, continuous culture, molecular biology, fluorescence microscopy, aqueous chemistry, isotopic analysis, and experimental design (3D-printing, microcontroller & circuit setup), and are looking for a highly motivated individual with excellent technical, communicational and organizational skills who is looking to apply and expand their existing skillset in a friendly and highly collaborate research environment.
 For additional details and the CU Boulder application portal, please consult the official job posting.

-Update: This position has been filled, we are excited to welcome [Jody Donnelly](/people/jody) to the lab.
-Thanks to everyone who applied for the great interest in this position.